vasilvas99/info_dump/README.md

 # Info dump

 A script that SSH's to a host an obtains relevant system information.

+## IP configurations

+This script requires an ethernet connection to the remote device.
+In the case of an RPI the simples possible configuration is a straight-trough (normal) Ethernet cable connecting the RJ45 ports of the Laptop/PC and the RPI4 and a static ip config on both the client and the remote device.

+**You can find here how to set a static ip on different OSes: [Setting a static ip](/static_ips.md)**

 ## Usage